 I have a hot patch in the front of my leg just above my knee.
 It is about 3 inches square and gets very hot especially if I stand around.
 Is this connected with my back problem, and what can be done about it?

-I have a trapped nerve my left little finger.
+I have a trapped nerve in my left little finger.
 Is there any way to un-trap it myself?

 Try to avoid putting any pressure along the outside border of your hand (i.e. don't lean on it).
 You should also try to massage the finger regularly to stimulate the nerve and circulation.
 Avoid leaning on your elbow also, as it may actually be contributing to the numbness.
-Occasionally these symptoms can stem from your neck so check you are optimising your posture and try a few gentle neck stretches (turning your head right and left a few times an hour).
+Occasionally these symptoms can stem from your neck so check that you are optimising your posture and try a few gentle neck stretches (turning your head right and left a few times an hour).
 Discuss with your GP if it doesn't improve within a month.

 I am 65 and find that a different bit of me aches each day; yesterday it was left knee, the previous day right thumb, the day before left wrist, some days it’s stiff back.
 Is this just part of getting old?